-The government is committed to providing a harmonious work environment for employees and has issued many guidelines and standards on various aspects of the employment relationship.
-Recently issued guidelines:
+The government is committed to providing a harmonious work environment for employees and will thus issue non-statutory guidelines, standards and advisories on various aspects of the employment relationship to supplement existing labour legislation, such as:

 - the Tripartite Standard on the Employment of Contract Employees for Better Work Conditions for Fixed-Term Workers;

-- the Tripartite Standards on Flexible Work Arrangements; and
+- the Tripartite Standard on Flexible Work Arrangements;

 What are the emerging trends in employment law in your jurisdiction?

-Singapore has a large pool of foreign talent and many employers choose to employ foreign workers, as this can be cheaper than employing locals.
-As a result, the government has tightened the employment regime in order to encourage employers to consider Singaporean citizens first and permit the recruitment of foreign workers only if no locals with equivalent skills can be found.
+Singapore has a large pool of foreign talent and many employers choose to employ foreign workers as this can be cheaper than employing locals.
+As a result, the government has tightened the employment regime to encourage employers to consider Singapore citizens first and to permit the recruitment of foreign workers only if no locals with equivalent skills can be found.
 With this aim in mind, the government has issued numerous measures and the issue of work permits to foreign workers has generally become more difficult.

 The employment relationship

 What laws and regulations govern the employment relationship?